cnrancher/docs/content/os/v1.x/cn/_index.md

 GCE |  1280MB
 AWS |  1.7GB

+You can adjust memory requirements by custom building RancherOS, please refer to [reduce-memory-requirements]({{< baseurl >}}/os/v1.x/en/installation/custom-builds/custom-rancheros-iso/#reduce-memory-requirements)

 ### How this works

 Everything in RancherOS is a Docker container.
 We accomplish this by launching two instances of Docker.
 One is what we call **System Docker**, the first process on the system.
 All other system services, like `ntpd`, `syslog`, and `console`, are running in Docker containers.
-System Docker replaces traditional init systems like `systemd`, and can be used to launch [additional system services]({{< baseurl >}}/os/v1.x/cn/installation/system-services/adding-system-services/).
+System Docker replaces traditional init systems like `systemd`, and can be used to launch [additional system services](installation/system-services/adding-system-services/).

 System Docker runs a special container called **Docker**, which is another Docker daemon responsible for managing all of the user’s containers.
 Any containers that you launch as a user from the console will run inside this Docker.
 This creates isolation from the System Docker containers, and ensures normal user commands don’t impact system services.